Skip to content

 Trends Shaping the Minimalist Movement Today

-Minimalism continues to evolve in the 21st century.
-New technologies and social trends are changing it.
+Minimalism continues to change in the 21st century.
+New technologies and social trends are influencing it.
 Today's minimalist artists explore new materials and ideas.

 Current trends in minimalist art include: